The genus 1 bridge number of satellite knots: Introduction

 \subsection{Acknowledgements}

 Taylor is partially supported by a Colby College Research Grant and NSF Grant DMS-2104022.
 Tomova is partially supported by NSF Grant DMS-2104026.
 We are grateful to Ken Baker for several very useful conversations over the course of this project.
+The referees also provided numerous helpful comments.